 Yes, late fees related to housing are an eligible expense and will be included with the rent amount due.

 Yes, utilities, including electricity, gas, water and sewer, trash removal, and energy costs, such as fuel oil, are eligible costs.

 10. Can I get help with my mortgage?

 The U.S. Treasury does not allow the Emergency Rental Assistance Program to cover mortgage payments.
-However, homeowners who experienced financial hardship related to the COVID-19 pandemic may soon be eligible for help through the State of Florida’s Homeowner Assistance Fund.
-More information will be published by the DEO soon at this website.
+However, homeowners who experienced financial hardship related to the COVID-19 pandemic may be eligible for help through the State of Florida’s Homeowner Assistance Fund.
+More information is available at this website.